Radioactive Waste Management

 There are about 270,000 tonnes of used fuel in storage, much of it at reactor sites.
 About 90% of this is in storage ponds (smaller versions of that illustrated above), the balance in dry storage.
 Much of the world's used fuel is stored thus, and some of it has been there for decades.
 Annual arisings of used fuel are about 12,000 tonnes, and 3,000 tonnes of this goes for reprocessing.
 Final disposal is not urgent in any logistical sense.

 Storage ponds at reactors, and those at centralized facilities such as CLAB in Sweden, are 7-12 metres deep, to allow several metres of water over the used fuel comprising racked fuel assemblies typically about 4 m long and standing on end.
+The multiple racks are made of metal with neutron absorbers incorporated in it.
 The circulating water both shields and cools the fuel.
 These pools are robust constructions made of thick reinforced concrete with steel liners.
 Ponds at reactors are often designed to hold all the used fuel for the life of the reactor.

 Some storage of fuel assemblies which have been cooling in ponds for at least five years is in dry casks, or vaults with air circulation inside concrete shielding.
 One common system is for sealed steel casks or multi-purpose canisters (MPCs) each holding about 80 fuel assemblies with inert gas.
 Casks/ MPCs may be used also for transporting and eventual disposal of the used fuel.
 For storage, each is enclosed in a ventilated storage module made of concrete and steel.
 These are commonly standing on the surface, about 6m high, cooled by air convection, or they may be below grade, with just the tops showing.
 The modules are robust and provide full shielding.
 Each cask has up to 45 kW heat load.